This horse improved with 5 sessions in 6 months.

 My 12-year-old Hanoverian is moving with the freedom and flexibility she had as a 5-year-old.
 Canter, to my Quarter horse, meant totally resist, or canter a few strides then break or try to get out of it by any means possible.
 Now, his canter is nice, soft and relaxed; he’ll canter wonderfully until asked to stop.
 Rickie S

 After her first session, she had more energy and was eager to canter for a long time.
 After the second session, she was much more balanced and willing to shift her weight to her hind end.
 This resulted in smoother and cleaner canter departs and our lateral work was much easier.
 After her third session, she has more energy, like the horse I never knew I had.
-Thank you for unlocking her potential for a bright future and giving us a chance to become better partners.
+Thank you for unlocking her potential for a bright future.
 Your bodywork is money well spent.
 Marcia S.